iitis/Outdoor_Localization_Based_on_LoRa_Networks/README.md

 # Device Localization Based on RSSI in LoRa Networks
-This study presents a machine learning-based device localization approach in an outdoor environment utilizing LoRa networks and RSSI.
+This study presents a machine learning (ML) based device localization approach in an outdoor environment in LoRa networks.

 *Dataset*